 Add New Weatherstripping

 A very common way that doors lose energy is through damaged or missing weatherstripping.
 Weatherstripping is a strip of silicon or rubber that is placed along all four sides of a door.
 If your door’s weatherstripping is not sitting right or worn out, a fair amount of air could be slipping out from all sides.
-You can purchase weatherstripping at your local hardware store and install it yourself, or hire a handyman to do it for you.
+You can purchase weatherstripping at your local hardware store and hire a handyman to install it for you.

 Check Your Door Frames